tarqd/name/Readme.md

 # name

   A very simple ES.next shim.
-It works fairly well without any shims (though it does need to create one hidden property on Object.prototype but it's much less intrusive than replacing functions.
+It works fairly well without any monkey-patching (though it does need to create one non-enumerable property on Object.prototype but it's much less intrusive than replacing functions.
 The variable name is random and uses unicode characters so the chances of conflicts are slim to none)

 ## Installation